 Draft measures were presented to the Ecodesign Consultation Forum in July 2014.

-They are expected to gain impressive annual electricity savings of about 18 TWh by 2020 and up to 58 TWh by 2030, enough to offset the electricity production of almost 25 medium-size coal power plants (300MW).
+They are expected to gain impressive annual electricity savings of up to 58 TWh by 2030, enough to offset the electricity production of almost 25 medium-size coal power units.

 What does the Coolproducts campaign want?

 Tighten the proposed Ecodesign and Energy Label measures.
-Coolproducts is concerned about a clear lack of ambition, further documented by CLASP’s research (see below) with a proposal far behind US legislation
+Coolproducts is concerned about a clear lack of ambition of the 2014 proposal, which shall now be corrected.

 No action is proposed on the use of refrigerants.
 The use of low-GWP refrigerants leading to environmental benefits without affecting energy efficiency should be encouraged.